-This book also covers various issues like how much organizations should charge for copies of PHI and contains recent real-life examples and goes over the medical privacy statutes of many states.
+This book also covers various issues, like how much organizations should charge for copies of PHI.
+It contains recent real-life examples and goes over the medical privacy statutes of many states.

 Author: Robert BrzezinskiDate of Publication: 2016

 Here’s probably the only HIPAA book that comes with a HIPAA awareness test.
 It’s a complete guide to everything HIPAA – from risk analysis to risk management processes and their implementation.
 A must-read for healthcare clearinghouses and providers.
-This edition has more emphasis on securing ePHI and other cybersecurity aspects of covered entities.
+This edition emphasizes securing ePHI and other cybersecurity aspects of covered entities.

 Buy it on Amazon, eBay

 This second edition of HIPAA for Healthcare Professionals deals with the provisions of HIPAA, the myths surrounding it, and how HIPAA relates to other laws.
 It includes real-life examples and test questions to help a reader learn the concepts faster.